PagerDuty (PD)

 AI Analysis | Feedback

-Jennifer Tejada has served as CEO of PagerDuty since 2016 and is also the Chairperson.
-She brings 25 years of experience across mass consumer products, cloud, and software solutions.
-Prior to PagerDuty, Ms. Tejada was CEO of Keynote Systems, which she led to strong growth before its acquisition by Dynatrace.
-She also served as Executive Vice President and Chief Strategy Officer at Mincom, which was acquired by ABB.
-Ms. Tejada has held senior positions at Procter & Gamble and i2 Technologies.
-She is an active tech investor and serves on the board of The Estée Lauder Companies Inc.
+Jennifer Tejada has a successful track record in product innovation, optimizing operations, and scaling public and private enterprise technology companies over 25 years.
+Prior to her role at PagerDuty, she was CEO of Keynote Systems, where she led the company to strong, profitable growth before its acquisition by Dynatrace.
+She was also Executive Vice President and Chief Strategy Officer at Mincom, leading its global strategy up to its acquisition by ABB.
+She has held senior positions at Procter & Gamble and i2 Technologies.
+Tejada is also an active tech investor.

 Howard Wilson, Chief Financial Officer